eugeniosu/ProductDevelopmentProject/frontend/README.md

 $ npm run deploy-prod
 ```
 After this step, S3 bucket should be hosting the website.
-Finally, we have to go to the browswer and paste the url returned by  AWS OutputKey: `CloudfrontEndpoint`
+Finally, we have to go to the browser and paste the url returned by  AWS OutputKey: `CloudfrontEndpoint`

 ### Todos
  - Write MORE Tests